Footprinting: Search engines

 Search engines such as Google can also be used to gather information about the target system.
 It depends on how well one knows how to use search engines to collect information.
 If used properly, the attacker can gather much information about a company, its career, its policies, etc.

 Traceroute

 Information can also be gathered using the command Tracert ("traceroute"), which is used to trace a path between a user and the target system on the networks.
 That way it becomes clear where a request is being forwarded and through which devices.
 In Linux systems, the tracepath and traceroute commands are also available for doing traceroute operations.

 Negative web search

 Negative web search will reveal some other websites when performed on the target website.
 Negative websites can act as resources for insight about the flaws of the target website.

-Information to be Gathered
+Information gathered

 If the attack is to be performed on a company, then the following information will be gathered.